 - Drill Sergeant Nasty: Kisskillya.
 She even calls the students "soldiers" or "privates".

-- Go-Karting with Bowser: Miss Kisskillya never was quite as bad as this, but Shareena still dreads having to go on a solo tour of Washington D.C. with hernote .
+- Go-Karting with Bowser: Shareena dreads having to go on a solo tour of Washington D.C. with Miss Kisskillyanote .
 She's pleasantly surprised when Kisskillya turns out to be a fun and engaging guide.

-- Karma Houdini: In "Too Good to Be Truant", when Shareena and Shelley are caught playing truant, Kisskillya assumes that Shelley didn't do this voluntarily and only punishes Shareena (well, her and all the other kids besides Shelley, because they were "holding back information").
+- Karma Houdini: In "Too Good to Be Truant", when Shareena and Shelley are caught playing truant, Kisskillya assumes that Shelley didn't do this voluntarily and lets her off the hook.
+Meanwhile, Shareena gets punished, and so do all the other kids besides Shelley because they were "holding back information".
 Contrary to what you would expect in a kids' show, Shelley never admits her guilt, because she doesn't want to ruin her perfect attendance record.

 - Poke the Poodle: In a decision to assert their free will, the gang sets a bet on who can stay out of detention the longest.
 Shelley gets in on the bet via the goal of doing something bad enough that she gets sent to detention.
 Unfortunately, her ideas of rule-breaking are skipping extra quickly in the halls and chewing gum.
 Kisskillya doesn't even notice.